alexandresoaresilva/MATLABrealsense/README.md

 color calibration: Alexandre Soares, Dr. Hamed Sari-Sarraf (developed the automatic color checker detection algorithm);
 ivcam UI: Joel Reznick, Yousef Saed.

 This app uses the previous (now deprecated) version of the Intel Realsense library.
-You don't need to install the SDK to use this app; just download it and double click MATLABRealsense.mlapp.
+You don't need to install the SDK to use this app; just download the cloned repository it and double click the MATLABRealsense.mlapp.

 1. Connect the camera before running MATLAB;
 2. run MATLAB as an adminstrator on Windows to use the app;